|

 80. spectacle

-something or someone seen (especially a notable or unusual sight)
+something or someone seen, especially a notable sight

 81. tether